-My friend Kevin Allen gets a donut and a drink at the local QT convenience store every morning, and has done so for years.
-Sometimes he writes about his encounters there, and they never fail to entertain, amuse, or inspire.
-Now, with his permission, I am excited to begin sharing his “QT Chronicles” here at my blog.
+My friend Kevin Allen used to get a donut and a drink at the local QT convenience store every morning, and did so for years.
+Sometimes he would write about his encounters there, and they never failed to entertain, amuse, or inspire.
+With his permission, I am excited to begin sharing some of his “QT Chronicles” here.

 QT Chronicles, by Kevin Allen

 March 14, 2018